JorjaFox/library/content/posts/recaps/csi/you-kill-me.md

 ## Synopsis

-Hodges stages hypothetical murders in the lab in order to give his fellow lab techs a chance to play CSI, but unbenownst to them he has other motives behind his actions.
+Hodges stages hypothetical murders in the lab in order to give his fellow lab techs a chance to play CSI, but unbeknownst to them he has other motives behind his actions.
 Meanwhile, after Sara's farewell, everyone tries to comfort Grissom.

-## Sara Sidle Review
+## Character Review

-**Sara Sidle** does not appear in this episode.
+_Sara Sidle does not appear in this episode._

 ## Character Notes